-The last time I saw one was a year ago and at first glance I actually thought it was a black-backed jackal as it had the same body shape.
-But I quickly realised this was not a jackal at all but the strange insect eating creature called the Aardwolf.
+The last time I saw one was a year ago and at first glance, I actually thought it was a black-backed jackal as it had the same body shape.
+But I quickly realised this was not a jackal at all but the strange insect-eating creature called the Aardwolf.

-The name Aardwolf is an Afrikaans name which directly translated into English means “Earth wolf”.
+The name Aardwolf is an Afrikaans name that directly translated into English means “Earth wolf”.
 They mainly eat termites and a single aardwolf can eat about 200 000 termites in one night by opening up termite mounds with its strong claws and licking them up with its sticky tongue.
-Imagine you eating termites for a living!
+Imagine eating termites for a living!